Your online cyber security degree puts you in demand.

-In fact, a survey of more than 4,100 organizations found that 7 out of 10 were not prepared for a cyber attack.* It’s not because businesses can’t detect hackers; it’s because they don’t have the talent to defend against them.
+In fact, a survey of more than 1,400 chief information security officers (CISOs) by Proofpoint Inc. found that two-thirds believe their companies are unprepared for a cyber attack.
+It’s not because businesses can’t detect hackers; it’s because they don’t have the talented professionals to defend against them.

 And that’s why the industry needs you.

 Why choose UND’s online Master of Science in Cyber Security?

 As information technology continues to change our society, you can prepare for the future by learning innovative ways to defend and protect organizations against cyber attacks with our online Master of Science in Cyber Security program.